-The Learning Resource Center (LRC) provides students with resources and opportunities to achieve academic success as well as those who desire to improve skills, such as reading, writing, note taking, test taking and study strategies—skills necessary for effective university-level learning.
-The LRC also provides services that support, supplement and enrich the university’s regular academic curriculum.
+The Learning Resource Center (LRC) provides students with resources and opportunities to achieve academic success, as well as helping those who desire to improve skills, such as reading, writing, note taking, test taking and study strategies—skills necessary for effective university-level learning.
+The LRC also provides services that support, supplement and enrich the University’s regular academic curriculum.

-Writing Center: Writing Center consultants/tutors help students from first year through graduate school with academic, professional and personal writing, such as essays, reports, research papers, business letters, resumes and more.
+Writing Center consultants/tutors help students from first year through graduate school with academic, professional and personal writing, such as essays, reports, research papers, business letters, resumes and more.
 They will work with students to develop effective strategies for critical reading, analytical thinking, time management, multimedia presentations, note taking, and test taking.
-Additionally, assistance is provided to students who are preparing to take the Upper Division Writing Proficiency Examination.
-The Writing Center offers real time, one-on-one appointments in person and online, and holds academic skills workshops throughout the semester.
-Lastly, we offer asynchronous feedback for graduate students working on capstone and thesis projects.
+The Writing Center offers real-time, one-on-one appointments in person and online, and it holds academic skills workshops throughout the semester.
+Lastly, the center offers asynchronous feedback for graduate students working on capstone and thesis projects.
 An appointment is highly recommended for one-on-one appointments; walk-in/drop-in is available only when consultants are not booked or appointments cancel.

-Supplemental Instruction (SI): Supplemental Instruction (UNIV 060) is an academic-assistance program designed to help students master difficult course material in historically challenging classes.
+Supplemental Instruction (UNIV 060) is an academic-assistance program designed to help students master difficult course material in historically challenging classes.
 Led by students who have successfully completed the course, individuals in SI participate in a series of weekly peer-facilitated, small-group study sessions that focus on learning strategies, problem-solving skills and test reviews specific to the corresponding lecture course.
-Students enroll in UNIV 060 for 1-unit, CR/NC non-baccalaureate credit.
+Students enroll in UNIV 060 for 1 unit, CR/NC non-baccalaureate credit.

 Learning Resource Center

 Director: Rashawn Green